crlane/lahman-db-docker/README.md

 - Removed indices that were contradicted by the data
 - Added some indices that are relevant to the project I'm working on.
+- Lower cased table names and added underscores to name/field names to make them play nice with `psql`.

 The data remain untouched.